Infrared heating in the garage for comfortable and efficient use

 Main or additional heating in the garage

-In many situations, infrared is used in garages as supplementary heating.
-It increases the perceived temperature precisely where you're working, without having to heat the entire space for extended periods.
-However, in well-insulated garages or garages used permanently, infrared can also function as the primary heating system.
+In many situations, infrared is used in the garage as supplementary heating.
+It increases the perceived temperature exactly where you work, without the need to heat the entire space for extended periods.
+However, in well-insulated garages or garages that are used permanently, infrared can also function as primary heating.
 Strategically placing multiple panels creates an even heat distribution.
-In some cases, it can be beneficial to combine infrared in the garage with heating in adjacent spaces, such as the attic or an adjacent workspace, to ensure a seamless overall heating system.
+In some cases, it may be beneficial to combine infrared in the garage with heating in adjacent spaces, such as the attic or a neighboring workspace, so that the overall heating concept is coordinated.

 Comfort and safety in the garage